 - Integrated Curriculum: Through global study, leadership and teams, and raw cases, Yale SOM students are prepared to understand how real organizations function.
 This curriculum simulates and fosters real-world decision making, setting students up for successful careers post-graduation.

 - Global Approach: Yale SOM students are required to participate in an international experience, Global Network Week, a Global Network course, Global Social Entrepreneurship courses, or an exchange program before graduation.
 Emphasizing leadership in a global context, Yale SOM educates students in the interconnectedness of societies around the world.

-The class of 2024 came from a range of pre-MBA industries, the top three being consulting, financial services, and nonprofit.
-On average, students had an average of 4.7 years of work experience.
+The class of 2025 came from a range of pre-MBA industries, the top three being financial services, consulting, and tech.
+On average, students had an average of 5.1 years of work experience.